Developer-Yusuf/module-10-profile-generator/README.md

 # Team Profile Generator
+Below is the demostration of this application.
+<a href="https://youtu.be/eDdUZbr07FY">Walkthrough Video</a>.
 ## Description
 The Team Profile is a web application that displays information about a team's members, including managers, engineers, and interns.
 It provides a clean and organized interface to showcase each team member's details.